Fraternalilab/POPScomp/README.md

 ## Contributing
-Please add a Star to the repository to support the software maintainers.
-Feel free to open an issue on the [Issues](https://github.com/Fraternalilab/POPScomp/issues) page if you have any difficulty with POPScomp.
+Please feel free to open an issue on the [Issues](https://github.com/Fraternalilab/POPScomp/issues) page if you have any difficulty with POPScomp.
 We have no formal procedure to process contributed code, but we will revise code submitted *via* a pull request and acknowledge authors accordingly.